Noaaan/MythicMetals/PATCHNOTES.md

-# 0.21.1
+# 0.22.0

 ## Changes

 - Unobtainium Blocks and Ores are now of uncommon rarity
+- Added compat with Sword Blocking Mechanics
+- The Aegis and Midas Gold Swords are now present in the `#mythicmetals:swords` tag

+### Mythril Drill Recipe Rework

+- Mythril Drill upgrades are now applied in a Smithing Table
+- Added a generic "mythicmetals:upgrading" Smithing Table Recipe Type
+- Added a `mythicmetals:mythril_drill_upgrades` tag
+  - Note that translations are still derived from the Item, and not by the Upgrade Component
+- Added an experimental change to the Smithing Table which makes the arrow red when trying to add duplicate upgrades

+### Palladium Minecart

 - Added a Palladium Minecart
   - This cool ride made out of five Palladium Ingots will keep you fireproof while riding in it
   - Functions via the "mythicmetals:grants_fire_resistance_while_riding" entity type tag
-- Added compat with Sword Blocking Mechanics
-- The Aegis and Midas Gold Swords are now present in the `#mythicmetals:swords` tag

 ## Fixes